brandur/sorg/content/drafts/postgres-atomicity.md

 other's changes.

 When a transaction starts, it takes a ***snapshot*** that captures the state of a database at that moment in time.
+Every transaction in the database is committing or aborting in _serial_ order, and a snapshot is a perfect representation of the database's state between two of them.

-To avoid the neverending accumulation of rows that have been deleted, databases will eventually remove obsolete data by way of a background "vacuum" process (or in some cases, opportunistic "microvacuums" that happen synchronously), but they'll only do so for information that's no longer needed by open snapshots.
+To avoid the neverending accumulation of rows that have been deleted, databases will eventually remove obsolete data by way of a background _vacuum_ process (or in some cases, opportunistic "microvacuums" that happen synchronously), but they'll only do so for information that's no longer needed by open snapshots.

 Postgres manages concurrent access with MVCC.
 Lets take a look at how it works.